sirikon/servitor/README.md

 Available environment variables to configure the installer at execution:

-- `SERVITOR_USER` (default: `root`): Change the user that will run the servitor systemd service.
+- `SERVITOR_USER` (default: `root`): Change the user that will run the Servitor systemd service.
 It will create the user if it doesn't exist yet.
+- `SERVITOR_UMASK` (default: `0077`): Change the UMask value configured for the Servitor systemd service.
+By default it is `0077` so everything Servitor creates is only visible for the Servitor user, making exposing files to other users an explicit act.

 ## Configure